allsey87/argos3-dta/README.md

-# Dynamic task allocation for swarm robotics construction
+# Optimizing construction task allocation through the collective perception of its dynamic environment

-This repository contains the ARGoS controllers and loop functions for investigating dynamic task allocation for swarm robotics construction.
+This repository contains the Lua controllers and loop functions for investigating task allocation in a swarm robotics construction system in a dynamic environment using the ARGoS simulator.

 ## Dependencies
 To build on this work, you will need the following versions of ARGoS and the ARGoS-SRoCS plugin.
 For recommended instructions on how to install these, see the [compilation and installation](#compilation-and-installation) section.